An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Higher equivariant arithmetic K-theory

 Suggested by Soul\'{e} (cf. \cite{So}), and also by Deligne (cf. \cite{De}), the higher arithmetic K-groups of an arithmetic scheme $X$ can be defined as the homotopy groups of the homotopy fibre of Beilinson's regulator map so that one obtains a long exact sequence

-where $H_{\mathcal{D}}^{*}(X,\R(p))$ is the real Deligne-Beilinson cohomology and ${\rm ch}$ is the Beilinson's regulator map.
+where $H_{\mathcal{D}}^{*}\big(X,\R(p)\big)$ is the real Deligne-Beilinson cohomology and ${\rm ch}$ is the Beilinson's regulator map.
 In order to do this, a simplicial description of Beilinson's regulator map is necessary.
 In \cite{BW}, such a simplicial description was given by Burgos and Wang by using the higher Bott-Chern forms.
 Recently, in \cite{T3}, we followed Burgos-Wang's approach to define the higher equivariant Bott-Chern forms and further the higher equivariant arithmetic K-theory.
-In this subsection, we shall recall some relevant constructions and definitions, more details should be referred to \cite{BW} and \cite{T3}.
+In this subsection, we shall recall some relevant constructions and definitions, for more details the reader is referred to \cite{BW} and \cite{T3}.